Skip to content

 Prof. Wiebe is on the scientific board of several IT and media law journals in Germany and other European countries.
 He is an author of several German and English legal articles and books and co-editor of handbooks.
 He was Vice President of the German computer law association (Deutsche Gesellschaft für Recht und Informatik, DGRI e.V.) from 2005 to 2011.

-Paul Wragg
+Wragg, Paul

 Paul Wragg is a Professor of Media Law at the University of Leeds.
 He read law at Durham, where he graduated, first, with an LLB Law (first class) and, later, a PhD.
 His expertise lies in the related fields of free speech rights and privacy law.
 He has been at Leeds since 2009, having taught previously at the University of Birmingham and Durham University.
 He is an associate academic fellow at the Honourable Society of Inner Temple, and has been a visiting fellow at the Universities of Sydney and Melbourne.
 His work has been published in a wide range of journals, nationally and internationally, from generalist titles, such as Public Law and Cambridge Law Journal, to specialist titles, such as Industrial Law Journal and Journal of Media Law, from Sydney Law Review to Ohio State Law Journal.